shrisay/race-simulator/README.md

   - the trailing driver has a very large pace advantage
 - If any overtake occurs, the loop repeats until stable

-This produces “realistic” multi-pass battles.
+This produces realistic multi-pass battles.

 ### Qualifying Session
-- Faster inconsistency, quicker raw lap profile
+- Increased inconsistency, quicker raw laps
-- Very small chance of reliability events
+- Greatly reduced chance of reliability events
 - Automatically sorts and displays results
 - Applies grid penalties correctly